LuXDAmore/nuxt-prune-html/README.md

 - Before setting up the module, try to [Disable JavaScript With Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/javascript/disable) while navigate your website, **this is how your website appear (when *prune* is activated)**;
 - If you `generate` your site it's not possibile to check *req.headers*, so, I choose to always prune HTML (for types `mobile-detect` and/or `headers-exist`), but You can disable this behavior by setting the `hookGeneratePage` value to `false` or by using type `query-parameters`;
-- If you use some `<client-only>` components, you should prepare a version that is visually the same with the [placeholder slot](https://nuxtjs.org/api/components-client-only/);
+- If you use [`<client-only>` components](https://nuxtjs.org/api/components-client-only/) you should prepare a version that is visually the same with the [placeholder slot](https://nuxtjs.org/api/components-client-only/);
 - This plugin was thought for *Bots / Audits* and uses only few `methods` from the `Cheerio` library;
 - You can check the website as a *GoogleBot*, following [this guide](https://developers.google.com/web/tools/chrome-devtools/device-mode/override-user-agent).